Bennett adds to US success in Val Gardena with downhill win

 AP Sports Writer

+SELVA DI VAL GARDENA, Italy (AP) — The big jumps and the varied terrain on the Saslong course remind the American racers of home.
+Then there’s Babs, the innkeeper at the hotel where the U.S. ski team has been staying for decades in Val Gardena, who treats the athletes like her own children.

-SELVA DI VAL GARDENA, Italy (AP) — Bryce Bennett added to a long list of American success in Val Gardena by winning the first classic downhill of the World Cup season on Saturday.
+It’s been the perfect recipe for success over the years and Bryce Bennett added another win for the team at the Dolomites resort Saturday in the first classic downhill of the World Cup season.

-Bennett joined teammate Steven Nyman (three downhill victories) and Bode Miller (one super-G victory) as American winners at the resort in the Dolomites.
+The 6-foot-7 Californian joined teammate Steven Nyman (three downhill victories) and Bode Miller (one super-G victory) as American winners on the Saslong.

+“It’s a magical place for us and I’m really stoked on Bryce to keep the tradition going,” Nyman said.

-For his first career victory, the 6-foot-7 Bennett finished 0.14 seconds ahead of Otmar Striedinger of Austria and 0.32 ahead of Niels Hintermann of Switzerland amid perfect conditions.
+For his first career victory, Bennett finished 0.14 seconds ahead of Otmar Striedinger of Austria and 0.32 ahead of Niels Hintermann of Switzerland amid perfect conditions.

+“The feeling was fast,” Bennett said.
+“I was flying off the jumps.”

 It’s been a special time for Bennett, who was recently engaged and plans to get married next summer.

+“She missed it.
+I woke her up,” Bennett said.
+“She was like, ‘Are you kidding?’
+I’m like, ‘Look at the live timing.’
+She was speechless, like me.”

-It was also a banner day for the U.S. team, as Breezy Johnson finished second behind Olympic champion Sofia Goggia in a women’s downhill in Val d’Isere, France.
+It was also a banner day for the U.S. women, as Breezy Johnson finished second behind Olympic champion Sofia Goggia in a downhill in Val d’Isere, France.

 While he was only the 10th starter — with nearly all of the pre-race favorites still to ski — Bennett produced such a solid run that he seemed to know immediately it was special.
 He celebrated wildly in the finish area, pumping his fists and poles repeatedly and shouting.